bookercodes/articles/csharp-6-an-introduction.md

 *Welcome to this series of articles in which we'll examine the details of the new features in C# 6.0.
-You are reading part 1 of 11:*
+You are currently reading part 1 of 11:*

 1. <em><strong>Introduction</strong></em>